Traveling Through History One Field Trip At A Time

 We Want To Visit Five Historically Relevant Locations

 One of the best parts of homeschooling is the opportunity to learn outside of the classroom.
 We have been living this homeschool life for seven years now and one thing we know for sure is that hands-on learning sticks with you.
-We both really love History so T and I are committing this New Years to visit five historically relevant locations!
+We both really love History so T and I are committing this New Year to take five historical field trips before we graduate him!
+All of these are relevant locations for those of us wanting to walk through history itself!
 Bring on the homeschool field trips!

 Just this past year we visited several places that offered us an opportunity to travel back through time such as Rocky Mount Historic Site, Tipton-Haynes Historic Site, Cade’s Cove, and Fort Watauga.
 But this year we are thinking we would like to do some significant travel.
 One of our favorite trips was to Outer Banks to see if we could find the Lost Colony.
 Colonial Williamsburg was also fun!
 We have toured the plantations in Hilton Head.
 We love to travel and so this year we are thinking big!
 Here are some of the travel ideas we are pondering.